Kilonova emission from GW230529 and mass gap neutron star-black hole mergers: Conclusion

-If GW230529 produced an NSBH KN and it was in an observable region of the sky, there is a $\sim70- 99\%$ of the samples could have been detected by DECam--like instrument in $griz$.
-The detection magnitude would peak at $g<24,i<23$ and around 1 day post-merger for $ug$, 1.5 days post merger for $ri$ and around 2 days post-merger for $zy$ bands.
+For the GW230529 BNSs–BNSw interpretation, $6\%$ of samples produce a KN with our fiducial EOS.
+Of those, $\sim 97$–$100\%$ would be detectable with DECam in $griz$ using 90\,s exposures, with day–1 peaks at $g,i<23$.
+If GW230529 produced an NSBH KN and occurred in an observable region, there is a $\sim 98$–$99\%$ chance it would have been detectable with a DECam–like instrument in $griz$, with peak magnitudes around $g<24$ and $i<23$.
+Typical peak times are $\sim 1$\,day post–merger in $u,g$, $\sim 1.5$\,days in $r,i$, and $\sim 2$\,days in $z,y$.

-KN emission from LVK O4 mgNSBH mergers is typically dimmer in optical apparent magnitude than the expected emission from GW230529, and can extend out to 600 Mpc.
-With ground-based telescopes like DECam, it would be wise to trigger follow-up observations at the redder wavelengths, with $i$ or $z$-band, which have the highest probability of detecting a KN at 75-86\%, followed by $gr$ bands at $\sim$ 63-73\% out of the 17\% of KNe produced assuming the fiducial EOS.
-The expected detection rate for mgNSBH events based on the distribution \cite{Farah_2022} and detection criteria we use to simulate LVK O4 events is $\sim 5$/year, therefore $\lesssim 1$ event per year may produce a KN with significant probability of detection.
-Overall, we find that mgNSBH mergers may represent a promising class of multimessenger sources in the near future.
+Relative to GW230529, KN emission from O5 mgNSBH mergers is typically dimmer in the optical bands and can extend out to $\sim 600$\,Mpc.
+For ground–based follow–up, it would be wise to trigger follow-up observations at the redder wavelengths: $i$ deliver the highest detection probabilities ($\sim 69\%$), followed by $r$ and $g$ at $\sim 65$ and $55\%$, evaluated over the $\sim 3\%$ of mgNSBH mergers that produce a KN for the fiducial EOS.
+Given an expected O5 mgNSBH detection rate of $\sim 63$ per year under our distribution \cite{Farah_2022} and selection criteria, we anticipate $1-2$ mgNSBH KN per year with a substantial chance of detection.
+Taken together, these results indicate that mgNSBH mergers are poised to become a promising class of multimessenger sources in the near future.